 Stratford-Upon-Avon to Cheltenham

 In light of various circumstances, including suspension of services due to the Covid-19 pandemic, the Gloucestershire Warwickshire Railway has launched an appeal to raise funds to keep the line open and repair infrastructure damage caused by severe rainfall earlier in the year.
-The author of this site has made a significant contribution to this appeal, and would ask visitors to this site to consider doing the same if they have enjoyed this work, or have found it useful (Click here to visit the appeal page)
+The author of this site has made a significant contribution to this appeal, and would ask visitors to this site to consider doing the same if they have enjoyed this work, or have found it useful (Click here to visit the appeal page).

 One of the desires of the GWR was to have a direct connection between Birmingham and Bristol.
 Until 1907 GWR trains from Birmingham to Bristol had to go by Oxford, Didcot and Swindon, yet another example of the "Great Way Round".
-The GWR could get to to Stratford-Upon-Avon from Birmingham (and then onto Honeybourne) and from Cheltenham to Bristol (although this did rely on running powers on the Midland line from Standish Junction south of Gloucester to Yate, where GWR trains transferred to the South Wales Direct line).
+The GWR could get to Stratford-Upon-Avon from Birmingham (and then onto Honeybourne) and from Cheltenham to Bristol (although this did rely on running powers on the Midland line from Standish Junction south of Gloucester to Yate, where GWR trains transferred to the South Wales Direct line).
 The missing link was provided in 1907 with a new double-track line from Honeybourne to Cheltenham and the doubling of the line from Honeybourne to Stratford-Upon-Avon.

 Today most of the line has gone, with only two sections remaining, and only one of those in regular use for the public.
-The section from Honeybourne to Long Marston is still in place, but only a single line which is effectively a siding leading to a storage facility.
+The section from Honeybourne to Long Marston is still in place, but consists only of a single line which is effectively a siding leading to a storage facility.
 The other section is from Broadway to Cheltenham Racecourse which is the current extent of the Gloucestershire Warwickshire railway.

 As to the remaining sections, the GloucsWarks Railway might possibly extend north of Broadway to Honeybourne to join the the main line there.
 The railway has however decided that an extension south into Cheltenham on the existing trackbed is no longer viable due to encroaching developments that have occurred since closure.